-- Perform minor electrical repairs including replacing switches, receptacles, fuses, and breakers, changing lamps and ballasts, and troubleshoot and repair minor equipment.
+- Performs minor electrical repairs including replacing switches, receptacles, fuses and breakers, changing lamps and ballasts, troubleshoot, and repair minor equipment.

-- Perform minor plumbing repairs such as soldering, opening clogged drains, perform repair or replacement of plumbing components such as diaphragms, flush-valves, faucets, and valves.
+- Performs minor plumbing repairs such as soldering, opening clogged drains, perform repair or replacement of plumbing components such as diaphragms, flush-valves, faucets, and valves.

 - Other duties as assigned.

 Qualifications: To perform this job successfully, an individual must be able have the knowledge, skills, and abilities to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Education: High school diploma or general education degree (G.E.D.)
 Formal education in HVAC, plumbing and/or electro mechanical trades preferred.

 Experience & Knowledge: Prior housekeeping experience and the use of various housekeeping and grounds-keeping equipment is a plus.
 A minimum of three years of related work experience is required along with an ability to read and interpret blueprints and mechanical drawings, cut sheets, product guides, and instruction sheets.

 Certificates, Licenses, Registrations: Valid PA driver’s license, Criminal Background Clearance